 We believe in the Triune God: the Father, creator of all that exists; Jesus Christ, the begotten Son of God, who became human to suffer and die for the sins of the world, and to rise to life again in the ultimate victory over sin, death, and the devil; and the Holy Spirit, who creates faith in human hearts through God’s Word and Sacraments.
 The three persons of the trinity are co-eternal.

 Being “Lutheran,” means that our congregation accepts and teaches that all Scripture of the Bible is the inspired and inerrant word of God, and it is the only source for establishing the doctrine of the Church.
 The teachings of Martin Luther that inspired the Reformation of the Christian Church in the 16th century are upheld as a true and faithful exposition of God’s inspired Word.
 The teaching of Luther and the reformers can be summarized in three short phrases:

 Grace alone!
 Faith alone!
-Scripture alone!
+Word alone!

 Grace alone—Romans 3:24

-God loves the people of the world, even though they are sinful, rebel against Him and do not deserve His love.
+God loves the people of the world, even though they rebel against Him and turn away from His love.
 He sent Jesus, His

 Faith alone—Romans 3:22

-Scripture alone—2 Timothy 3:16-17
+Word alone—2 Timothy 3:16-17

 Jesus Christ.
 It is the sole rule and norm of all Christian doctrine.

 We were not present when Jesus lived on this earth, but in the Bible we have the record of His birth, life, death on the cross, and resurrection.
-Study of the Bible, God’s Word, will enable you to seek out the answer to this age-old question.
+The study of the Holy Bible will enable you to seek out the answer to this age-old question.